Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Camera Retriever<a name="camRet" id="camRet"></a>

 This implementation uses OpenCV to capture images from a camera connected directly to a computer.
-There are no options for Query messages, it is completely setup upon configuration.
-It has the following options:
+An error is thrown whenever an image cannot be read successfully.
+Fatal errors are thrown only when the camera is inaccessible in non-Query mode.
+The options are as follows.
+Remember to prepend "DS" when using an option in a Query.
-*   camera: Required.
-Config only.
-The index of the camera that will capture images, starting at 0.
+*   camera: Required for Config, optional for Query.
+The index of the camera to read images from.
+For queries, defaults to the camera specified in the Config.

 ### File Retriever<a name="fileRet" id="fileRet"></a>